centic9/headset-charge-indicator/README.md

     python3 headset-charge-indicator.py <location of headsetcontrol>

 A Headset-icon should appear in the area for app-indicators together with a percentage number.

+If you provide a second commandline argument, an additional "Switch" menu will be added with options to switch between Soundcard and Headset.
+The provided application or script will be invoked with "1" for soundcard and "2" for headset.

+A script can for example use pactl and/or pacmd to send audio output to the correct endpoint as well as setting audio input to the correct microphone.

 ## Supported Headsets